renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## redisPrefix

-If this value is set then Renovate will add this string to the name of all Redis cache entries used in Renovate.
+If this value is set then Renovate will prepend this string to the name of all Redis cache entries used in Renovate.
 It's only used if `redisUrl` is configured.

 ## repositories